speckly/sucorn/README.md

 ```
 Each instance here will have a cooldown of 10 seconds after downloading all images from the query before

+Keys:
+- Tab: Brings the child processes to front
+- End: Terminates all child processes

 ### utilities/automation.py
 > [!WARNING]
 > This feature is deprecated, use utilities/reverse_api